pmhaddad/datacamp_projects/README.md

 > [Click here](https://nbviewer.jupyter.org/github/pmhaddad/datacamp_projects/blob/master/python/1_exploring_67_years_of_lego/notebook.ipynb) to access a rendered version of the Jupyter notebook

+2. **Dr. Semmelweis and the Discovery of Handwashing**<br/>
+In 1847, the Hungarian physician Ignaz Semmelweis makes a breakthough discovery:
+He discovers handwashing.
+Contaminated hands was a major cause of childbed fever and by enforcing handwashing at his hospital he saved hundreds of lives.
+In this python project we will reanalyze the medical data Semmelweis collected.
+This project assumes that you are familiar with python and pandas DataFrames.
+You can learn the required skills in these courses: **Intermediate Python for Data Science** and **pandas Foundations**.

+> [Click here](https://nbviewer.jupyter.org/github/pmhaddad/datacamp_projects/blob/master/python/2_dr_semmelweis_handwashing_discovery/notebook.ipynb) to access a rendered version of the Jupyter notebook)

 ### R projects

 Nothing to place here so far ;)